Man shot in Gentilly Terrace area, dies at hospital

-NEW ORLEANS (WGNO) — New Orleans police are investigating the murder of a man who was shot in the Gentilly Terrace area on Wednesday, Oct.
+NEW ORLEANS (WGNO) — New Orleans police are investigating the death of a man who was shot in the Gentilly Terrace area on Wednesday, Oct.
 18.

 NOPD officials said officers responded to the scene around 5:33 p.m. in the 3400 block of Franklin Avenue.